danfuzz/samizdat/doc/samizdat-0.md

 arbitrary expression node, and `actuals` is a listlet of arbitrary expression nodes.

 When run, first `function` and then the elements of `actuals` (in order) are evaluated.
 If `function` evaluates to something other than a function, the call fails (terminating the runtime).
-If any of the `actuals` evaluate without yielding a value, the call fails (terminating the runtime).
+If any of the `actuals` evaluate to void, the call fails (terminating the runtime).

 If there are too few actual arguments for the function (e.g. the function requires at least three arguments, but only two are passed),